Abraham Lincoln's boyhood home at Knob Creek, Kentucky

 The last U.S. president to be born in a log cabin is James Garfield.
 Born in 1831, Garfield remained in the Ohio cabin with his family until 1859.
 While the dwelling was destroyed long ago, the site currently hosts a replica of the original cabin.

-Love the homespun charm of cabin designs?
-Then check out our curated list of beautiful cabins for sale across the country.
+Love the homespun charm of log homes?
+Then check out our curated list of log cabins for sale across the country.

 The History Behind the First A-Frame Cabin